What is Active Directory Security? Risks and Best Practices

 5 Active Directory security best practices

-By following these security best practices, organizations can help keep Active Directory and all the domains, user accounts, and IT resources it controls more secure:
+By following these AD security best practices, organizations can help keep Active Directory and all the domains, user accounts, and IT resources it controls more secure:

-1. Embrace Zero Trust and multi-factor authentication (MFA)
+- Embrace Zero Trust and multi-factor authentication (MFA)

-2. Zero-Trust security means that users and devices are afforded zero trust by default and are not trusted until verified.
+Zero-Trust security means that users and devices are afforded zero trust by default and are not trusted until verified.
 Users are granted access rights in compliance with the principle of least privilege only after verification.
 Applying the principle of least privilege when configuring access controls for accounts, whether for users or services, gives users the access privileges they need to do their jobs — and nothing more.
-For example, if a user needs read access to a finance application for their job, the principle of least privilege would mean they’re only given access to that specific application and not every business application to guarantee that attackers will have as little access as possible if they manage to take over the account.

 Multi-factor authentication is also essential to implementing Zero Trust.
 MFA requires anyone accessing an account to use a password and a secondary authentication method, such as a randomly generated numerical key delivered by text or email or an encrypted digital signature stored on a hardware key.
-Requiring multi-factor authentication can make it more difficult for attackers to gain access to AD using compromised user accounts.
+Requiring multi-factor authentication can make it more difficult for attackers to gain access to AD using compromised user accounts. - Enforce strong password policies

+Even with MFA and Zero-Trust security models in place, they are not foolproof.
 Strict password policies remain a critical defense mechanism for bolstering Active Directory security and act as additional safeguards, ensuring that even if other security layers are compromised, the integrity of Active Directory remains intact.

 Many modern password policies require complex passwords containing upper- and lowercase letters, numbers, and symbols.
 Strong passwords should also be at least 12 characters long, though Microsoft recommends that 14 or more is even better.
 It’s best to use randomly generated passwords from password managers rather than passwords composed of common words with numbers and symbols thrown in.
-Additional types of password policies organizations can implement include password expirations, lockout policies, and blocking commonly used passwords known to be vulnerable.
+Additional types of password policies organizations can implement include password expirations, lockout policies, and blocking commonly used passwords known to be vulnerable. - Reduce the attack surface with proper user account management

 A customer used the same local administrator password for all Windows endpoints.
 When an attacker gained access to one endpoint, they were able to move laterally and gain administrative privileges on all endpoints because of the shared password.
 This led to privilege escalation within the Active Directory Domain Services (AD DS) domain and a total domain compromise.